reinhart1010/nix/docs/en/linux/aura.md

 ---
 # aura

-The Aura Package Manager: A secure, multilingual package manager for Arch Linux and the AUR.
+The Aura Package Manager: a secure, multilingual package manager for Arch Linux and the AUR.
 More information: <https://github.com/fosskers/aura>.

 - Search for packages from the official repositories and AUR: